-Experiments 1a and 1b (n = 48, 12 per group) employed a similar design in which the participant 150 completed a series of five blocks.
-The No Feedback Baseline block was composed of 24 reaches without 151 visual feedback, one to each of 24 targets evenly spaced at 15° intervals (0° to 345°, with 0° corresponding 152 to a rightward movement).
-This block was included to familiarize the participants with the experimental 153 apparatus and with making movements in the desired time.
-The next block, Feedback Baseline, was 154 composed of 10 cycles of reaches, with each cycle composed of one reach to each of the 24 target 155 locations (240 trials).
-Veridical online feedback was provided by a feedback cursor aligned with the 156 participants' hand.
-Next was the Training block in which the specific experimental manipulations of the 157 cursor feedback were introduced (detailed below).
-Targets were limited to three locations (30°, 150°, 158 270°) with 80 cycles of 3-target sets (Training, 240 total trials).
-The 120° spacing was chosen to minimize 159 generalization/interference of adaptation effects between the three training locations (Day, Roemmich, 160 Taylor, & Bastian, 2016; Krakauer, Pine, Ghilardi, & Ghez, 2000).
-The Aftereffect block had one cycle of 161 24 trials with participants reaching to each target without visual feedback, similar to No Feedback 162 Baseline.
-At the start of this block, the participant was explicitly instructed to move their unseen hand 163 directly to the target.
-The Washout block had the same structure but with veridical visual feedback (3 164 cycles, or 72 trials).
-The Aftereffect and provided the critical data to test for aftereffects, indicative of 165 implicit adaptation and generalization.
-In all blocks, the order of the target location was randomized 166 within a cycle.
-167
+Experiments 1a and 1b (n = 48, 12 per group) employed a similar design in which the participant completed a series of five blocks.
+The no feedback baseline block was composed of 24 reaches without visual feedback, one to each of 24 targets evenly spaced at 15° intervals (0°-345°, with 0° corresponding to a rightward movement).
+This block was included to familiarize the participants with the experimental apparatus and with making movements in the desired time.
+The next block, feedback baseline, was composed of 10 cycles of reaches, with each cycle composed of one reach to each of the 24 target locations (240 trials).
+Veridical online feedback was provided by a feedback cursor aligned with the participants' hand.
+Next was the training block in which the specific experimental manipulations of the cursor feedback were introduced (detailed below).
+Targets were limited to three locations (30°, 150°, and 270°) with 80 cycles of three-target sets (training, 240 total trials).
+The 120° spacing was chosen to minimize generalization/interference of adaptation effects between the three training locations (Day, Roemmich, Taylor, & Bastian, 2016; Krakauer, Pine, Ghilardi, & Ghez, 2000).
+The aftereffect block had one cycle of 24 trials with participants reaching to each target without visual feedback, similar to no feedback baseline.
+At the start of this block, the participant was explicitly instructed to move their unseen hand directly to the target.
+The washout block had the same structure but with veridical visual feedback (three cycles, or 72 trials).
+The aftereffect provided the critical data to test for aftereffects, indicative of implicit adaptation and generalization.
+In all blocks, the order of the target location was randomized within a cycle.